alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 Port forwarding can be set up in three ways:

 - through a command line command (using ADB/IProxy)
-- in the test code by using the methods available in Alt classes
+- in the test code by using the methods available in AltTester SDK classes
 - from AltTester Editor - Port Forwarding Section

 All methods listed above require that you have ADB or IProxy installed.